Specify configuration overrides

 Set the path of the property to an empty value to remove the property.

-score-compose run -f score.yaml --override-property metadata.my-service=
+score-compose generate -f score.yaml --override-property metadata.my-service=